skalarproduktraum/phd-thesis/chapters/sciview.md

 Fiji [@schindelin2012fiji] is a widely-used — as of April 2019, it has been cited over 10000 times — open-source distribution of ImageJ for biological image analysis (Fiji stands for "Fiji is just ImageJ").
 It is now the predominant ImageJ [@Schneider:2012nihi] distribution and recently had its  its underlying infrastructure modernised tremendously, e.g. by replacing its basic image processing library with imglib2 [@Pietzsch:2012img] in an effort to replace the original ImageJ 1.x with a newer replacement, dubbed ImageJ2, which has brought better interoperability and better overall design [@Rueden:2017ij2].

-The original way of doing 3D visualisation in Fiji is the 3D Viewer [@Schmid:2010gm], which has now become dated a bit and is not being actively developed anymore, necessitating a replacement After the start of the development of scenery in early 2016, we started the development of a replacement for 3D Viewer, named _sciview_. sciview builds heavily on the infrastructure provided by the Fiji, SciJava[^SciJavaNote], and ImageJ2 projects[@Rueden:2017ij2].
+The original way of doing 3D visualisation in Fiji is the 3D Viewer [@Schmid:2010gm], which has now become dated a bit and is not being actively developed anymore, necessitating a replacement.
+After the start of the development of scenery in early 2016, we started the development of a replacement for 3D Viewer, named _sciview_. sciview builds heavily on the infrastructure provided by the Fiji, SciJava[^SciJavaNote], and ImageJ2 projects[@Rueden:2017ij2].

 In this chapter, we are going to introduce sciview and explain how intertwining scenery and the ImageJ2/Fiji ecosystem creates a new powerful tool for interactive visualisations in the life sciences.
 We start by introducing the ImageJ2/Fiji ecosystem  in more detail, focussing on the developer side and explaining how the various parts are used in our project.